Destinations

 Onomichi

-Charming hillside port town and starting point of the Shimanami Kaido cycling route across islands to Shikoku.
+ChugokuA hillside port town on the Seto Inland Sea and the mainland starting point of the Shimanami Kaido — a seventy-kilometer cycling route that crosses six islands on dedicated bike lanes to reach Shikoku.

 Ito